 Dr Jonah Miller

 I received my BA from Queen’s College, Oxford, and my PhD from King’s College London before arriving in Cambridge as Research Fellow in the study of Prejudice, partly funded by the Andrew W. Mellon Foundation.
+During 2024 I will be away from Cambridge as a Lecturer at King's College London, before returning in January 2025.

 My first book, Gender and Policing in Early Modern England, traces the beginnings of a shift from one kind of gendered policing to another: from local government by the heads of middling households to law enforcement by groups of poorer unmarried men.
 It combines social, legal, and gender history to explore the changing relationship between patriarchy and the state.